PunchThrough/bean-docs/src/features/accelerometer.md

-### Move your Bean around
+### Lets move our Bean to see the LED change colors

+Congratulations!
+You have successfully programed the Bean to change its LED as the accelerometer reads new values.
 Try moving your Bean around: picking it up, shaking it, and rotating it in the air.
-You should see the color of the Bean's LED change as the accelerometer reads new values.
+You should see the color of the Bean's LED change.

 {{{video_rel this 'accel_to_rgb.mp4'}}}